After recently attended the World Skate officiating seminar in Rome we have a chat with Jason Tessier about all things officiating.Read More →

-Inline Hockey Ireland is committed to improving the level of play of inline hockey in Ireland.
+Inline Hockey Ireland is committed to improving the level of play of inline hockey in Ireland while also enhancing the stance of our sport in Ireland.
 A key element to this is the successful implementation of a National Men's Programme.
 This programme is designed to give the best chance of success for Ireland on the international stage, while also giving junior players something to strive for.

 Structure of Programme